 Overview

-But it’s the awe-inspiring scenery that provides the greatest appeal: wildlife-filled countryside, from scorched volcano-dotted desert through fertile lake-land to a Patagonian wilderness surrounded by enormous glaciers.
-This is a country of the great outdoors, and there is a range of activities on offer to match.
-The icing on the cake is fascinating Easter Island, a remote Chilean territory with a Polynesian culture two time zones away in the Pacific Ocean.
+Chile's awe-inspiring scenery is the country's biggest draw and offers visitors everything from scorched volcanic desert to fertile lake district and enormous glaciers of southern wilderness Tierra del Fuego.
+This is a country of the great outdoors with exciting activities to match.
+The icing on the cake is fascinating Easter Island (Rapa Nui), a remote Chilean territory with a Polynesian culture two time zones away in the Pacific Ocean.

 We have holidays to Chile available to fit any type of traveller.
-If you're looking for an active family holiday, why not try Family Patagonia: Glacial lakes and mountains?
-Are you travelling solo, and prefer to discover the country in the company of like-minded travellers?
-Have a look at our Penguin: Extremes of Chile group tour, or another of our group holidays.
+If you're looking to travel to Chile for an active family holiday, try Family Patagonia: Glacial lakes and mountains.
+Are you travelling solo, and prefer to discover the country with like-minded travellers?
+Have a look at our Penguin: Extremes of Chile group tour, or another of our group holidays to Chile.
+Or if you're looking for more inspiration, check out our pick of the best places to visit in Chile..

-With almost 40 years of experience in creating award-winning tailor-made holidays and escorted group tours to Central and South America, we are best placed to plan you the perfect itinerary.
-Contact our Travel Experts and start planning your perfect holiday to Chile today.
+With 40 years of experience in creating award-winning tailor-made holidays and escorted group tours to Central and South America, Journey Latin America is best placed to plan the perfect itinerary.
+Contact our Chile Travel Experts and start planning your perfect holiday to Chile today.

 Our top holiday styles to Chile